splitrb/split/README.md

 **Bad Example**: Test both how button color affects signup *and* how it affects login, at the same time.
 THIS WILL NOT WORK.

 #### Combined Experiments
-If you want to test how how button color affects signup *and* how it affects login, at the same time.
-Use combined tests Configure like so
+If you want to test how button color affects signup *and* how it affects login at the same time, use combined experiments.
+Configure like so:
 ```ruby
   Split.configuration.experiments = {
         :button_color_experiment => {